-Lilu is a statically compiled LuaJIT interpreter bundled with everything you need to build real software on Linux — networking, crypto, filesystem, terminal UI, and more — without installing a single dependency.
-What's in the box:
+Lilu is a statically compiled LuaJIT interpreter bundled with everything you need to build production tools on Linux — networking, crypto, filesystem, terminal UI, etc.

-Filesystem & Processes — File operations, process manipulation, everything you'd expect from a systems scripting tool.
+Filesystem & Processes — File operations, process manipulation, pipes, forks.

-Extras — Markdown processing, Redis protocol support, JSON, Base64, embedded WireGuard and ACMEv2 clients
+Extras: JSON, Markdown processing and rendering, Redis protocol support, WireGuard and ACMEv2 clients.

 lilush extends lilu with a modular Linux Shell (as in Bash, Csh or Fish).
-The most notable features of Lilush Shell are:
+Lilush Shell features:

-Smart prompts — host, user, directory, git branch, Kubernetes context, Python venv — all preconfigured.
+Rich prompts: host, user, directory, git branch, Kubernetes context, Python venv.

-Completions & navigation — Tab completions with scrolling, intelligent directory navigation and history search in the spirit of McFly and zoxide.
+Completions & navigation: Tab completions with scrolling, fast directory navigation and history search in the spirit of McFly and zoxide.

 Built-in tools — kat (file viewer + pager), ktl for kubectl, netstat, dig, wgcli, and many more.